Borges Fiction

 A Universal History of Iniquity

-Borges revised Historia universal de la infamia in 1954, at which time he added three additional pieces to the “Etcetera” section: “Mahomed’s Double,” “The Generous Enemy,” and “On Exactitude in Science.”
-This revision included a second preface, which begins: “I should define as baroque that style which deliberately exhausts (or tries to exhaust) all its possibilities and which borders on its own parody.”
-In an attempt to place distance between himself and his infamous sketches, he dismissed them as the “irresponsible games” of a “shy young man.”
+Borges revised Historia in 1954, adding three additional pieces to the “Etcétera” section: “Mahomed’s Double,” “The Generous Enemy,” and “On Exactitude in Science.”
+This revision includes a second preface, which begins: “I should define as baroque that style which deliberately exhausts (or tries to exhaust) all its possibilities and which borders on its own parody.”
+In an attempt to place distance between himself and his infamous infamies, he dismisses his sketches as the “irresponsible games” of a “shy young man.”

-Far from overworked self-parodies, the sketches in Historia are filled with audacity and youthful invention: shimmering with creative possibility, Historia reveals the seeds from which Ficciones’ garden of forking paths would flower.
-Despite the modesty of his second preface, Borges surely realized this—after all, in declining to revise the pieces, he archly invoked none other than the Apostle John: “What I have written I have written.”
-It is not too difficult to detect a flash of pride behind his ironic bombast.
+Far from overworked self-parodies, the Historia sketches shimmer with audacity and youthful invention.
+Here is a creator just coming into his powers, planting the seeds that would soon blossom into a garden of forking paths—there is a direct line from Historia to Ficciones.
+Despite the modesty of his second preface, Borges surely realized this.
+After all, in declining to revise the pieces, he archly invoked none other than the Apostle John: “What I have written I have written.”
+It’s not too difficult to detect a flash of pride behind his ironic bombast.
+Indeed, several Latin America writers have cited Historia as being particularly inspirational—the surreal sense of authenticity, the fusion of fact and fiction presented with deadpan objectivity, the unabashed fondness for paradox; all of these “Borgesian” elements are hallmarks of the Latin American Boom and so-called “magical realism.”

-Norman Thomas di Giovanni Translation
+The Norman Thomas di Giovanni Translation

-The first English version of Historia universal de la infamia was published by E. P. Dutton of New York, who commissioned Norman Thomas di Giovanni to work closely with Borges to ensure faithful renditions.
+The first English translation of Historia universal de la infamia was published by E. P. Dutton of New York, who commissioned Norman Thomas di Giovanni to work closely with Borges to ensure faithful renditions.
 (Details of this project may be found below, under The Aleph and Other Stories, the first such volume released by Dutton.)
-The 1972 edition gives the following contents, identical to the 1954 Spanish revision:
+The 1972 edition gives the following contents, largely identical to the 1954 Spanish revision:

 - The Dread Redeemer Lazarus Morell